jjts/ist-grademgr/README.md

 Written by Jose T. de Sousa (jts@inesc-id.pt)

 ## Make sure you have Python installed.
-The script has been tested in Python version 2.7.9
+The script has been tested in Python version 2.7.9.

 ## Go to Fenix and generate the student spreadsheet (for example students.csv).
-Make sure ut contains information on student gropus, if you want to insert group grades in all students of the group.
+Make sure it contains information on student groups, if you want to insert group grades in all students of the group.

-## Open the spreadsheet and write it out as CSV file in the same directory where you will run grademgr
+## Open the spreadsheet and write it out as a CSV file to the same directory where you will run grademgr.

 ## Prepare your grade files